jacc/awesome-discord/readme.md

 - [DiscordInjections](https://github.com/DiscordInjections/DiscordInjections) - The successor to BeautifulDiscord, also adds custom JavaScript & CSS support to Discord.
 - [Mydiscord](https://github.com/justinoboyle/mydiscord) - A BeautifulDiscord fork that includes JavaScript support.
 - [DiscordForge](https://github.com/DiscordForge/DiscordForge) - Adds custom JavaScript & CSS support to Discord.
+- [Discord.Mods](https://github.com/tscs37/discord.mods) - Modloader with a focus on offloading as much as possible into external code.

 ## 💁‍♂️ Community
 **[Back To Top](#-contents)**